What is Leverage?

 The Meaning of Operating, Financial, and Combined Leverage

-With debt financing, regardless if whether the interest charges are from a loan or line of credit, the interest payments are tax deductible.
-In addition, by making timely payments a company will establish a positive payment history and business credit rating.
+With debt financing, regardless of whether the interest charges are from a loan or a line of credit, the interest payments are tax deductible.
+In addition, by making timely payments, a company will establish a positive payment history and business credit rating.

-Investors in a business prefer the business to use debt financing but only up to a point.
-Beyond a certain point, investors get nervous about too much debt financing as it drives up the company's default risk.
+Investors prefer the business to use debt financing, but only to a certain point.
+Investors get nervous about too much debt financing as it drives up the company's default risk.

 There are three types of leverage:

-Breakeven analysis shows us that there are essentially two types of costs in a company's cost structure -- fixed costs and variable costs.
+Breakeven analysis states that there are essentially two types of costs in a company's structure: fixed costs and variable costs.
 Operating leverage refers to the percentage of fixed costs that a company has.
-Stated another way, operating leverage is the ratio of fixed costs to variable costs.
-If a business firm has a lot of fixed costs as compared to variable costs, then the firm is said to have high operating leverage.
-These firms use a lot of fixed costs in their business and are capital intensive firms.
+Stated another way, operating leverage is the ratio of fixed costs to variable costs; if a business firm has more fixed costs as compared to variable costs, then the firm is said to have high operating leverage.

-A good example of capital intensive business firm are the automobile manufacturing companies.
-They have a huge amount of equipment that is required to manufacture their product - automobiles.
-When the economy slows down and fewer people are buying new cars, the auto companies still have to pay their fixed costs such as overhead on the plants that house the equipment, depreciation on the equipment, and other fixed costs associated with a capital intensive firm.
-An economic slowdown will hurt a capital intensive firm much more than a company not quite so capital intensive.
+A capital intensive firm is one that uses fixed costs, for example those within the automotive industry, as they need a huge amount of equipment to manufacture and service their products.
+When the economy slows down and fewer people are buying new cars, the auto companies still have to pay their fixed costs, such as overhead on factories, depreciation on equipment, and other fixed costs associated with a capital intensive business.

-What does operating leverage really mean?
-It means that if a firm has high operating leverage, a small change in sales volume results in a large change in EBIT and ROIC, return on invested capital.
-In other words, firms with high operating leverage are very sensitive to changes in sales and it affects their bottom line quickly.
+If a firm has high operating leverage, a small change in sales volume results in a large change in return on invested capital (ROIC).
+In other words, firms with high operating leverage are very sensitive to changes in sales, and this is quickly reflected by their bottom line.

-Financial leverage refers to the amount of debt in the capital structure of the business firm.
+Financial leverage refers to the amount of debt in the accounts of the firm.
 If you can envision a balance sheet, financial leverage refers to the right-hand side of the balance sheet.
-Operating leverage refers to the left-hand side of the balance sheet - the plant and equipment side.
-Operating leverage determines the mix of fixed assets or plant and equipment used by the business firm.
-Financial leverage refers to how the firm will pay for it or how the operation will be financed.
+Operating leverage refers to the left-hand side of the balance sheet, and accounts for the factory, maintenance, and equipment costs, as well as the mix of fixed assets used by the company.

-As discussed earlier in this article, the use of financial leverage, or debt, in financing a firm's operations, can really improve the firm's return on equity and earnings per share.
-This is because the firm is not diluting the owner's earnings by using equity financing.
+The use of financial leverage in bankrolling a firm's operations has the ability to improve the returns to shareholders without diluting the firm's ownership through equity financing.
 Too much financial leverage, however, can lead to the risk of default and bankruptcy.

-One of the financial ratios we use in determining the amount of financial leverage we have in a business firm is the debt/equity ratio.
-The debt/equity ratio shows the proportion of debt in a business firm to equity.
+One of the financial ratios used in determining the amount of financial leverage a business has is the debt/equity ratio, which shows the proportion of debt a firm has versus the equity of its shareholders.